 Your doctor might also recommend these treatments for both types of thrombophlebitis:

-Blood-thinning medications.
-If you have deep vein thrombosis, injection of a blood-thinning (anticoagulant) medication, such as low molecular weight heparin or fondaparinux (Arixtra), will prevent clots from enlarging.
-After the initial treatment, taking the oral anticoagulant warfarin (Coumadin, Jantoven, others) or the newer rivaroxaban (Xarelto) for several months to keep preventing clot growth.
+- Blood-thinning medications.
+If you have deep vein thrombosis, injection of a blood-thinning (anticoagulant) medication, such as low molecular weight heparin, fondaparinux (Arixtra) or apixaban (Eliquis), will prevent clots from growing bigger.
+After the first treatment, you'll likely be told to take warfarin (Coumadin, Jantoven) or rivaroxaban (Xarelto) for several months to keep preventing clot growth.
 Blood thinners can cause excessive bleeding.
 Always follow your doctor's instructions carefully.

 - Clot-dissolving medications.
-Treatment with medications such as alteplase (Activase) dissolves blood clots.
-Also known as thrombolysis, this treatment is used for extensive DVT, including some cases that involve a blood clot in the lungs (pulmonary embolus).
+Treatment with a clot-dissolving drug is called thrombolysis.
+The medication alteplase (Activase) is used to dissolve blood clots in people with extensive DVT, including those who have a blood clot in the lungs (pulmonary embolism).

 - Compression stockings.
 Prescription-strength compression stockings help prevent swelling and reduce the chances of complications of DVT.

-- Filter.
-In some instances, especially if you can't take blood thinners, a filter can be inserted into the main vein in your abdomen (vena cava) to prevent clots that break loose in leg veins from lodging in your lungs.
+- Vena cava filter.
+If you can't take blood thinners, a filter may be inserted into the main vein in your abdomen (vena cava) to prevent clots that break loose in leg veins from lodging in your lungs.
 Usually, the filter is removed when it's no longer needed.
-If you have a filter placed, ask your doctor if and when it should be removed.

 - Varicose vein stripping.
-Your doctor can surgically remove varicose veins that cause pain or recurrent thrombophlebitis in this procedure.
-It involves removing a long vein through small incisions.
-Removing the vein won't affect circulation in your leg because veins deeper in the leg take care of the increased volumes of blood.
+Your doctor can surgically remove varicose veins that cause pain or recurrent thrombophlebitis.
+The procedure involves removing a long vein through small incisions.
+Removing the vein won't affect blood flow in your leg because veins deeper in the leg take care of the increased volumes of blood.

 Lifestyle and home remedies

 In addition to medical treatments, self-care measures can help improve thrombophlebitis.

 If you have superficial thrombophlebitis:

 - Use a warm washcloth to apply heat to the involved area several times daily

-- Use a nonsteroidal anti-inflammatory drug, such as ibuprofen (Advil, Motrin IB, others) or naproxen sodium (Aleve, others), if recommended by your doctor
+- Use a nonsteroidal anti-inflammatory drug (NSAID), such as ibuprofen (Advil, Motrin IB, others) or naproxen sodium (Aleve, others), if recommended by your doctor

 If you have deep vein thrombosis:

-- Take prescription anticoagulant medications as directed to prevent complications
+- Take prescription blood-thinning medications as directed to prevent complications

 - Keep your leg raised when sitting or lying down if it's swollen

-- Wear your prescription compression stockings as directed
+- Wear your prescription-strength compression stockings as directed